losquevedo/podium-assignment/README.md

         - Consistent

 ## Questions/Comments ##
 - Is there a good way to extract an xlmns vlaue from a nested.svg?
-I had a really hard time figuring out to do that in Cypress which led to a missed opportunity for me to catch the icon bugstat
+I had a really hard time figuring out to do that in Cypress which led to a missed opportunity for me to catch the icon bugs with automation

 - One thing I'd build on going from here is adding more custom ids and other identifiers to elements lists, might even include dome [data-cy] tags for easier cypress access but all that requires dev coordination